-Q. I’m planning to leave my job to become self-employed in June.
-My insurance will end on June 30, but I have an option to take COBRA.
-Do I qualify for a special enrollment period to get an individual plan in the exchange as of July 1, or do I have to take COBRA?
+Q. I’m planning to leave my job to become self-employed in April.
+My insurance will end on April 30, but I have an option to take COBRA.
+Do I qualify for a special enrollment period to get an individual plan in the exchange as of May 1, or do I have to take COBRA?

 A: You do not have to continue your plan with COBRA.
 You qualify for a special open enrollment if your employer-sponsored insurance is ending (assuming it qualifies as minimum essential coverage), even if you have an option to extend it with COBRA.
-Your special open enrollment begins 60 days before your current policy ends, and you’ll be able to complete your enrollment as late as June 30 and still have coverage effective July 1, as loss of coverage is a qualifying event that has special enrollment deadline rules (normally, in most states, you have to enroll by the 15th of the month to have coverage effective the first of the following month; but there are different rules if you’re enrolling due to loss of coverage).
+Your special open enrollment begins 60 days before your current policy ends, and you’ll be able to complete your enrollment as late as April 30 and still have coverage effective May 1, as loss of coverage is a qualifying event that has special enrollment deadline rules (normally, in most states, you have to enroll by the 15th of the month to have coverage effective the first of the following month; but there are different rules if you’re enrolling due to loss of coverage).

-If you elect to take COBRA and later decide that you’d rather have an individual plan, you’ll have to wait until the next regular open enrollment, unless you have another qualifying event.
+If you elect to take COBRA and later decide (after your special enrollment period ends) that you’d rather have an individual plan, you’ll have to wait until the next regular open enrollment, unless you have another qualifying event.
 Exhausting COBRA also triggers a special open enrollment window, because it counts as loss of other coverage.
-Open enrollment will begin each year on November first, for coverage effective January 1 of the following year.

-Open enrollment will begin each year on November first, for coverage effective January 1 of the following year.
+Open enrollment in the individual market begins each year on November first, for coverage effective January 1 of the following year.
 So if you do decide to change your mind, you’ll never have to wait more than a year to do so.